Fuonder/ELK/README.md

 To run docker u need to do 2 steps:

 ## Step 1.
 Getting ip.
-First of all, for further work with elastic and kibana u will need ip adress, processing wia which u will get access.
+First of all, for further work with elastic and kibana u will need ip adress, processing via which u will get access.

 Type in console :
 >ip a